-Nominations for the 2022 HR Spotlight are now closed.
+Congratulations to all the 2022 HR Spotlight recipients.
+Watch and learn more about them below (at the bottom of the page).
+Nominations for the 2023 HR Spotlight Program are now closed.
 Please contact the awards manager with any questions.

-The HR Spotlight program is a brand-new member recognition program for CPHR BC & Yukon.
+The HR Spotlight program is the current member recognition program for CPHR BC & Yukon.
 The previous Professional Awards program has been recently phased out.
 CPHR BC & Yukon continues to recognize the accomplishments of our past Professional Award recipients and finalists here and we thank all those volunteers and sponsors who contributed to the past success of the Professional Awards program.